carbon-language/carbon-lang/llvm/docs/LangRef.rst

 intrinsic must be floating-point or vector of floating-point values.
 All three arguments must have identical types.

-The fourth and fifth arguments specifiy the rounding mode and exception behavior as described above.
+The fourth and fifth arguments specify the rounding mode and exception behavior as described above.

 Semantics: